Sneaky Gas Station Scams You Need to Watch Out for

 Milan/Adobe Fuel pumps station

-The criminal then puts the hose belonging to the customer’s pump into the criminal’s car or a receptacle and pumps gas into it.
+The criminal then puts the hose belonging to the customer’s pump into their own car (or a receptacle) and pumps gas into it.

-The customer puts the hose from the other pump into their car to fill up, and since the meter is flipping, they may not notice anything wrong.
-By the time the customer figures out that there’s no gas flowing, the criminal has driven away with a tank of gas paid for by the customer.
+The customer puts the hose from the other pump into their car to fill up, and since the meter is flipping, they may not notice the gas isn’t flowing.
+By then, the criminal has driven away with a tank of gas paid for by the customer.

 The sympathy scam